Why Should We Care?

 Get Involved

-2. Be on the lookout for a future call for volunteers.
+- Be on the lookout for a future call for volunteers.

-We’ll be recruiting retired botanists and skilled amateurs for the second phase of the program, beginning in winter 2025, and general volunteers for the second phase, beginning in winter 2026.
+We’re now recruiting retired botanists and skilled amateurs for the second phase of the program, and we will begin accepting general volunteers for the third phase, beginning in winter 2026. - Be a financial supporter.